DushyanthKM/Advanced-Excel-Bike-Sales-Dashboard/README.md

    - Handled missing values using filtering and `COUNTBLANK` function
    - Rectified and grouped column names

-2. **Data Transformation & Segmentation**
+2. **Data Aggregation & Transformation**
+   - Applied `SUM`, `COUNT`, and `AVERAGE` for numerical insights
-   - Created age group segmentation using `nested-IF` statements
+   - Performed grouping and bucketing of categorical data using `nested-IF` statements
-   - Added calculated fields for better insights
    - Copied cleaned data to a new sheet for structured analysis

-3. **Aggregation & Analysis**
    - Used Pivot Tables to generate key metrics
-   - Applied `SUM`, `COUNT`, and `AVERAGE` for numerical insights
-   - Performed grouping and bucketing of categorical data

 4. **Dashboard Creation**
    - Designed an **interactive Excel dashboard**
    - Inserted dynamic charts and formatted axes
-   - Added slicers and linked them to all visual elements
+   - Added slicers and linked them to all relevant charts for dynamic updates.

 ## 📈 Key Insights Generated
 ### 🔹 Customer Insights